Govt support for businesses struggling with red light setting

-Businesses hard hit by the red light setting and Omicron will be able to get some relief from a new Government support scheme outlined by Finance Minister Grant Robertson.
+The Government has announced a further round of financial support for businesses that can prove a sharp decline in revenue compared to the start of the year.

-The new Covid Support Payment of a maximum of $24,000 will be made available for businesses struggling with a business downturn during the red light setting and the Omicron outbreak.
+On Monday Finance Minister Grant Robertson announced a maximum of $24,000 will be made available for businesses struggling with a business downturn during the red light setting and the Omicron outbreak.

-Each payment is $4000 per business plus $400 per full-time employee.
-It will be capped at 50 FTEs or $24,000.
-Businesses have to show a 40 per cent drop in seven consecutive days within the six weeks prior to the shift to phase 2 of the Omicron response on February 15.
+Each payment is $4000 per business plus $400 per full-time employee up to a maximum of 50 full-time employees.

+"Firms must show a 40 per cent drop in seven consecutive days within the six weeks prior to the shift to Phase 2 of the Omicron response on February 15," Robertson announced at Monday afternoon's post-Cabinet press conference.

+Both Robertson and Prime Minister Jacinda Ardern had said they were monitoring economic activity and referred to the possibility of targeted support.

+Robertson described latest payments as "targeted" but businesses of any type can qualify for the payment if they meet the revenue test.

 Businesses can apply for the first payment from February 28 and payments start from March 1.